iawade/common_condition/README.md

    > ```
 etc

+TODO - should put something about final outputs Actually I should probably sort that script out a la the one on AoU

 ## Notes
 - This pipeline utilises `mktemp`.
 By default this writes files in the `/tmp/` directory.
 If `/tmp/` is not available, for whatever reason, it may be worth double-checking that `mktemp`'s workarounds (for example writing to `/var/tmp/` ) are working before running the workflow
 - BioMart is used to extract genomic coordinates for genes.
 Their servers are very sensitive and, despite the retry strategy used in this pipeline, jobs may rarely fail to complete